Video production has a reputation for being costly and time-consuming.

 Cast

 Consider if your script or concept requires any actors or extras.
 If you plan to use a professional actor or spokesperson, you will need to devote part of the budget to pay them.
 Otherwise, you will be relying on inexperienced volunteers or family members to realize your vision.
 Even though it seems like a “fun” opportunity, acting on camera isn’t for the faint of heart.
-Even well-meaning friends can quickly burn-out when the realities of a real production start to set in.
+Even well-meaning friends can quickly burn out when the demands of a real production start to set in.
 Hiring a professional actor will not only give you a better performance, they will understand the process and memorize lines so you don’t waste valuable time and resources on set.
 If you want to make the most of your talent budget, here are some questions you should ask.

 How important is it to find an actor with the right look or voice?
-A pickier you are, the more difficult it will be to cast your role(s).
+The pickier you are, the more difficult it will be to cast your role(s).
 If you want the most options with the least amount of work, a professional talent agency can send a list of available actors that fit your unique needs along with associated day rates.
 If you want to pay less for talent, you’ll have to “discover” and recruit them directly.
 With many casting call sites on the Internet, this can be done, but it will still take some time and additional screening.

 How many actors or extras are needed for the production?
 Professional actors are often paid per day.
 The less on-screen characters and extras your production requires, the less you have to budget for their compensation, as well as associated makeup, wardrobe, hair and other accommodations needed for each actor.
 If you want to save money, the simplest use less actors in your script.
 If you are on a shoestring and feeling a little dangerous, you can recruit friends, co-workers or family members for low-pay roles or background extras.